Sunday, December 17

 O!
 Xocolata

 What do you do when you see a statue of an african queen made entirely out of chocolate.
-Well you smell it and dig your finger nails into it to see if its solid chocolate.
-Welcome to the "Museu de la xocolata" (Museum of chocolate) in Barcelona.
+Well you smell it and d

 This museum tells you everything that you ever wanted to know about chocolate plus it has a bunch of statues that are strictly made out of chocolate.
 From Mary holding Christ (see pic), Louie Armstrong, to Lady and the tramp.
 Plus the chocolate that you buy is to die for.
 Some of the best chocolate that I have ever had.